 Here, the cloud vendor/supervisor makes sure whether the cloud remains available 24/7.
 Also, while there may be multiple mission-critical functions working simultaneously, the administrator will have to make sure that the customers don’t experience any adverse impacts.

-Effective Ways To Do Cloud Testing
+Effective Ways of Testing Cloud Applications

 Online-Based Application Tests on a Cloud